Knee Pain and Problems

 Brief anatomy of the knee

-The knee is a vulnerable joint that bears a great deal of stress from everyday activities, such as lifting and kneeling, and from high-impact activities, such as jogging and aerobics.
+The knee is a vulnerable joint.
+It bears a great deal of stress from everyday activities, such as lifting and kneeling, and from high-impact activities, such as jogging and aerobics.

 Tibia.
 This is the shin bone or larger bone of the lower leg.